singhsanjana11/Dashboard2/README.md

 ## 📁 Repository Structure

-- `data/`: Contains the raw dataset provided for the simulation.
+- `online retail dataset/`: Contains the raw dataset provided for the simulation.
 - `dashboard/`: Includes the final interactive dashboards created in Excel and Tableau.
 - `README.md`: Project overview and documentation.